gianninasd/java101/README.md

 Java 101
 ========
-Contains various applications to teach Java
+Contains various applications to teach Java basics.
+Project can be imported directly into Intellij IDEA for build and execution.

 ## Included Applications
 * Sample 1